visjble/JS_in_pdfs/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-You can now add this `README.md` to the root of your GitHub repository for the project.
-Adjustments can be made as needed to fit the context or other specific information about the tool.